klaf1704/Abschlussarbeiten-Thesis/README.md

 # Abschlussarbeiten-Thesis
-Here are my Bachelor and Master Thesis, both are writting in german.
+Here are my Bachelor and Master Thesis, both are written in german.